Correlated decoherence in a common environment activated by relative motion: Motion-activated excitation-production channel

 Before constructing the full reduced dynamics, we isolate the environmental excitation channel made available by the relative motion of the two boundary subsystems.
 In the in-out formulation, it is diagnosed by the imaginary part of the connected vacuum amplitude, which signals the production of real excitations in the common environment.
 The quantity studied here should be understood as an auxiliary in-out object in which the boundary fluctuations are also contracted.
 It is therefore of fourth order in the boundary-environment couplings and is not to be identified directly with the CTP noise kernel of the reduced boundary subsystem.
 Rather, it serves to expose the motion-activated environmental shell that later controls the dominant resonant contribution in the CTP description.

-A schematic summary of the physical mechanism is shown in Figure~\ref{mechanism}.
 We work in a nonrelativistic surface-response regime $v\ll1$, where the effect of relative motion is incorporated through a Doppler shift of the boundary response function.
 For the moving plate $A$, this amounts to the substitution

 while the stationary plate $B$ retains